shapely/shapely/docs/manual.rst

   >>> Point(0, 0).disjoint(Point(1, 1))
   True

-This predicate applies to all types and is the inverse of :meth:`intersects`.
+This predicate applies to all types and is the inverse of :meth:`~object.intersects`.

 .. method:: object.intersects(other)